 - Difficulty distinguishing colors

 - Difficulty reading or seeing small print

 Causes of cataracts:

 - Some medications including long-term use of oral steroids

 - Glaucoma/Retinal disorders

 Your Grand Forks eye doctor can perform a variety of tests to determine how much your vision has been affected by a cataract.
 But typically, when decreased vision affects your everyday activities or hobbies, a cataract should be treated.

 Currently there is no medical treatment to reverse or prevent the development of cataracts.
 Once they form, the only one way to achieve clear vision again is through cataract surgery.
-Drs.
-Mark Sczepanski and Gerald Gaul, experienced cataract surgeons, use modern surgical techniques to insure a successful result after your surgery.
+Dr. Mark Sczepanski, an experienced cataract surgeon, uses modern surgical techniques to insure a successful result after your surgery.